tplr-ai/templar/docs/miner.md

-# Miner Setup and Detailed Explanation
+# Miner Setup

-This document provides a comprehensive guide on how to set up and run a miner using `miner.py`.
+This document provides a guide on how to set up and run a miner using `miner.py`.
 It explains the workflow, configuration options, and step-by-step instructions to get a miner up and running.
 Additionally, it highlights important flags such as `--remote` and `--sync_state` that are crucial for proper synchronization and operation within the network.

 ## Table of Contents